 What’s their secret?
 Is it their tendency to be useful and attractive?
 Does their gifting trigger something hardwired in our brains?
 Or is it because they’re so darned hard to throw away?
 What’s made promotional product marketing so effective over the years and which items work the best?

 How Promo Came to Be

 Although some giveaways can be quite novel, promotional marketing is one of the oldest forms of marketing out there.
 In 1789, free commemorative pins for George Washington celebrated his victory in the first presidential election.
-Thirty plus years later, Andrew Jackson was immortalized as “Old Hickory” with representational sticks, poles and brooms.
+Thirty-plus years later, Andrew Jackson was immortalized as “Old Hickory” with representational sticks, poles, and brooms.

 Then Jasper Meek, a printer from Coshocton, Ohio, hit upon a novel idea.
 In 1880, he fired up his presses to print burlap book bags featuring a shoe seller’s advertising slogan.
 These were distributed free to school children.
 Soon, competitor Henry Beach started printing marble bags, aprons, buggy whips, horse hats and more.
 Other businesses jumped in with products designed to match their customers’ needs, while also aligning with their marketing messages.

 1947 marked a banner year, with marketers spending $124 million in a post-war U.S. that was flush with cash and optimism.
 Through the 1960s and 70s, the promotional products industry grew as larger businesses realized its potential.
-And in the 80s, small business got on board with affordable logoed pens and other gifts.
+And in the 80s, small businesses got on board with affordable logoed pens and other gifts.
 By the 1990s, promotional items were often a core component of strategic marketing plans.

 The Modern Promo Landscape

 Fast forward to today.
 U.S. marketers spend a whopping $20 billion per year on promotional items, and this number is expected to continue at 3% growth per year based on their effectiveness and low cost of entry.